Risk Information

 Talent Acquisition and Development

-As our corporate group expands, the increasing workload in the Online Advertising and Media business makes the recruitment and development of highly skilled personnel a critical management priority.
-To address this, we are actively strengthening our business planning and management structures, conducting proactive hiring, and enhancing organizational development and talent training through education and training programs.
+As our corporate group expands and the workload increases, we recognize that securing and developing talented personnel across all business areas is a critical management priority.
+To address this, we are actively strengthening our business planning and management structures, conducting proactive hiring, and focusing on enhancing organizational development and talent training through various educational programs.

-However, changes in the employment environment and labor market conditions may require revisions to existing business strategies, a slowdown in business expansion, and diversification of recruitment methods, potentially leading to increased costs.
-These factors could impact our corporate group’s business performance and financial condition.
+However, if changes occur in the employment environment or labor supply and demand, we may need to revise existing business strategies, slow down the pace of business development, and diversify our recruitment methods, which could result in increased costs and may impact our corporate group’s business performance and financial condition.

 New Business Development and Business Investment

 Our corporate group may establish new companies, invest in existing companies, or develop joint ventures as a means of business expansion and growth.
-These investment activities are carefully reviewed by internal expert committees, where the profitability and risks are assessed before making investment decisions, ensuring proper oversight.
+These investment activities are reviewed through internal committees consisting of key members with specialized knowledge, where profitability and risk analyses are carefully examined to provide a system of checks and balances in determining whether to proceed with the investment.

-However, it is challenging to accurately predict the impact of investment targets and new businesses on our corporate group.
-If unforeseen factors arise?such as the discovery of undisclosed liabilities, the occurrence of contingent liabilities, or if investment activities or new business ventures do not progress as planned?there could be significant difficulties in recovering investments, which may have a major impact on our corporate group's business performance.
+However, it is difficult to accurately predict the business conditions of the investment targets or the impact of new businesses on our corporate group.
+If, after the investment, unforeseen factors arise—such as the discovery of previously unidentified liabilities, the occurrence of contingent liabilities not detected during due diligence, or if investment activities or new businesses do not progress as planned—there is a risk that investment recovery may become difficult, which could have a significant impact on our corporate group’s business performance.

 Organizational Reform